zlfben/autotap/README.md

 No specific knowledge from the reviewers is assumed as our application aims at novice users.

 # The AutoTap software
 The software AutoTap is for novice end-users to create and modify trigger-action programs (TAP) for smart devices at home.
-It allows users to input natural-language-based properties they want in their smart home.
+It allows users to specify properties they want in their smart home through an easy click-only interface.
 AutoTap tells whether a provided TAP program satisfies the specified properties; if not, AutoTap synthesizes TAP programs or program modifications to satisfy the properties.

 This repository consists of AutoTap as a web-application.
-There are three components - the database, the backend and the frontend - that supports this web-application.
+There are three components - the database, the backend, and the frontend - that supports this web-application.
 The following instructions will show how to set up a local server and play with AutoTap.

 ## Setting up the AutoTap web application
 First, follow the instructions in [INSTALL.md](INSTALL.md) in order to build the docker images for the three components.